 - Broad applicability: A single drug that can treat multiple indications.
 As we treat a class of mutation, not just the specific disease, one drug can be applied to many patient populations.

-- Tailored products: Our platform capability can be applied to multiple products to optimise for a patients’ needs, e.g. topical (epidermolysis bullosa), inhaled (cystic fibrosis), oral (cancers, many indications).
+- Tailored products: Our platform capability can be applied to multiple delivery products, which allows optimisation for patients’ needs, e.g. topical (epidermolysis bullosa), inhaled (cystic fibrosis), oral (cancers, many indications).

 How does the Tay-Enable™ platform work?